 - Cellular data

-- 9 Day Itinerary
+- A 9 Day Safari Itinerary in South Africa

-The first in the vlog series
+First in our honeymoon vlog series

 To whet your appetite, this is part one of honeymoon series that covers our journey from Toronto to South Africa.
 Feel free to start here or if you’d like to jump right into it, head to the Honeymoon Vlog playlist.